pingcap/tidb/README.md

 ### To start developing TiDB

-If you want to build TiDB right away there are two options:
+If you want to build TiDB right away, there are two options:

 **You have a working [Go environment](https://golang.org/doc/install).**